-Despite the GMap label "USA", the most important use of this display is in British Columbia, where it shows the 1:20,000 TRIM data.
-This data is more accurate and newer than the old 1:50K maps.
+Despite the GMap label "USA", in BC this shows the 1:20,000 TRIM data.
+The trim data is newer than the old 1:50K maps and in some cases more accurate.
 It shows calculated spot heights of many more mountains.
 It shows a vast network of logging roads as dotted maroon lines.
 Most of these are overgrown or irrelevant, but the display is still useful for digitizing when the satellite view is too dark to see.

 When in USA Caltopo shows the USGS maps, and high resolution.
 Eg: Go to Mount Mckinley and switch between CalTopo and MyTopo.
 You see that the CalTopo is the same map but much higher resolution.

 - t5 Topo Canada

 This display shows Tiles from a modernized version of the old NTS 1:50K maps.
 The government produced these by scanning the old 1:50K maps with some sort of program that recognized the contour lines.
 So the contour lines are just the same old ones on the 1:50K maps, but clearer.
 Most useful is that the contour labels are generated automatically and much more frequent than on scans of the old paper maps.
 I always use this display when trying to fill in elevations for road waypoints.
 For lakes, rivers and streams it uses the 1:20K TRIM data rather than the old creeks shown on the 1:50K.
 The TRIM has many more streams than the old 1:50K although some are insigificant.